Bleed your radiator Back to top

 You should try to bleed your radiator at least once a year.
 It is not difficult, but there are some things to keep in mind.
 If your radiator is warm at the bottom and cool at the top, you need to bleed it from the side of the radiator.
 If it is warm at the top and cooler at the bottom, you should not bleed the radiator and need to contact us.

-This video shows you everything you how to bleed a radiator quickly and safely.
+This video shows you how to bleed a radiator quickly and safely.
 If you do not feel confident doing this, please seek further help and advice.
 If you are a LiveWest customer, feel free to get in touch with us.

 To bleed your radiator